sanaya-bhardwaj/ContactHub-Contact_management_system/README.md

 **- Authentication:** Manages user login and authentication tokens.

 **- Profile Management:** Enables users to view and update their profile information.

+**How It Works:** When a client sends a request to the API Gateway that requires user-related information or actions, the API Gateway forwards the request to the User Service.
+The User Service processes the request and responds to the API Gateway.

+**2. Contact Service**

+**Purpose:** The Contact Service is focused on managing contact-related data.
+It handles the creation, retrieval, modification, and deletion of contact records.